‘Lifelong-Housing’ Test Home Introduces Smart Care Solutions

 On November 25, 2015, the test home in Aalst was officially opened by Minister Muyters.
 Residents - who are (or want to become) members of the AIPA living lab panels - can come and experience this house of the future.
 Unlike other demo or show houses, you can even stay the night, so you can experience first-hand how certain changes to the layout or design of your house can increase your independence as you get older.

-Living lab experts of iMinds Living Labs will oversee the research into the user experiences of the temporary residents and visitors of the test home.
+Living lab experts of imec Living Labs will oversee the research into the user experiences of the temporary residents and visitors of the test home.